-- a. a degree (bachelor or master) from a research university with a minimum total of 60 ECTS in qualitative and quantitative research methods, statistics and advanced courses in business administration and financial methods & tools; - b.
-Proficiency in English, to be proven by - IELTS: minimum overall and sub scores 6.5; - TOEFL (iBT): minimum overall score 91 + minimum sub scores 22.
+- a degree (bachelor or master) from a research university with a minimum total of 20 ECTS in qualitative and quantitative research methods and statistics as well as a minimum of 40 ECTS in advanced (i.e. not entry level) courses in business administration and financial methods & tools; - b.
+Proficiency in English, to be proven by - IELTS: minimum overall and sub scores 6.5, or - TOEFL (iBT): minimum overall score 91 + minimum sub scores 22, or - TOEFL ITP issued by the Erasmus Language & Training Centre: minimum overall score 575, or - Cambridge: CAE or BEC minimum grade C, CPE C1.